 A portion of the premiums paid for a whole life insurance policy goes towards building cash value.
 When you buy a policy for a child, a more significant portion of the premium will go towards the cash value because the insurance cost is low, and there’s more time for the cash value to build.
 The cash value can be accessed similarly to an RESP.
 For example, it can help pay for schooling.

-A parent or guardian typically purchases life insurance for the children.
-Once they reach the legal age of 18, the parents/guardian will often transfer the whole-life insurance policy ownership over to the child.
+A parent or guardian typically purchases life insurance for their children.
+Once the children reach the legal age of 18, the parents/guardians often transfer the ownership of the whole life insurance policy to the child.

 A life insurance policy for a child can be a separate policy or a rider added to a parent’s life insurance policy.
 A child rider can be more affordable and can often be converted into a separate policy for the child once they’re an adult.

-The minimum age for life insurance ranges from 0-14 days, meaning you can take out life insurance for your baby, child, or teen.
+The minimum age for life insurance ranges from 0 to 14 days, meaning you can take out life insurance for your baby, child, or teen.
 No medical exam is needed to qualify for coverage, so you can easily enroll them whenever possible.
 However, enrolling them younger may result in a lower premium.

 The coverage you buy and your chosen payment schedule will affect the amount you pay.
 The insurer might offer the option to pay off a policy within a certain number of years rather than throughout the child’s life.
 The shorter the payment period, the higher the premium will be, but it’s an option worth considering if you want to turn over a policy to your already-paid child.